 You can secure this pinch with a pin or you can sew it.
 You can also cut the extra elastic that you have held in the pinch and sew the ends of the elastic together.
 Choose any method based on your comfort and expertise and your skirt will be good to go.

-How do you Make a Dress Shorter without Sewing?
+How to Make a Dress Shorter without Sewing?

 Don’t be surprised, this is completely doable.
 Again, it is a smart hack and may not be as flawless as sewing.
 You will need a pair of scissors, an iron and a hem tape to shorten your dress without sewing.
 Following are the few steps that will give you a short dress in no time.

-- Fold the hem inside.
-Make this fold of ½ an inch.
+Step 3.
+Fold the hem inside.
+Make this fold of an inch.
 Now iron the hem.